 Before a label can be produced, before it can be priced, and before the artwork is drawn, it has to be designed.
 What does that mean?
 It means the correct materials must be selected.
 It means the shape of the label has to be determined, options like hot foil stamping and embossing have to be evaluated, and a slew of other decisions must be made.
 At first it seems overwhelming, and it is.
-There are myriad options when it comes to labeling your product, never mind deciding on the packaging format in general.
+There are a myriad of options when it comes to labeling your product, nevermind deciding on the packaging format in general.
 So how do you evaluate your options?
 How can you be sure you’re getting the best possible bang for your buck?
 Make sure you have the right digital printer.

 Three Common Approaches to the Label Printer-Customer Relationship

 Different printers have different strategies for guiding you through this process.
 The first, and most common, is that a printer will ‘steer’ the customer to the label that is easiest for them to produce.
 This doesn’t usually create a bad label, but it does create a label that looks suspiciously similar to everyone else’s.
 When left to their own devices, most printers will choose the most common materials, the simplest printing methods, and the easiest finishing processes.
 This creates a label that is designed around the printers’ costs, not around your brand’s identity.

 Close Ended Questions Are a Red Flag